 Ontario Genealogy Facebook group member “JM” asked for help deciphering the maiden name of the groom’s mother on a wedding certificate, the groom being one George Edward Frank SPEERS.
 On further inspection, it turns out the certificate had been incorrectly filled out with the bride’s mother’s name in the place of the groom’s mother’s name and then crossed out.
-The groom’s mother’s name was then written above as “Mary Ann ?“, indicating the groom did not know his mother’s maiden name (or even that his mother was unmarried at the time and the father’s name was made up to hide this fact).
-Further reading of the replies to the post indicated the grooms surname of SPEERS may have originally been WIDLEY, but no further information was known.
-Both SPEERS and WIDLEY are fairly uncommon spellings, and SPEERS is Irish in origin.
+The groom’s mother’s name was then written above as “Mary Ann ?“, indicating the groom did not know his mother’s maiden name, or perhaps that his mother was unmarried and his father’s name was made up.
+Further reading of the replies to the post indicated the groom’s surname of SPEERS may have originally been WIDLEY, but no further information was known.
+Both SPEERS and WIDLEY are fairly uncommon spellings.
+Speers is Irish in origin.

-George Edward Frank SPEERS married Ellen Isabel ROWLINSON on 24th March 1924 in Thessalon, Algoma, Ontario, Canada.
+George Edward Frank SPEERS married Ellen Isabel ROWLINSON on 24 March 1924 in Thessalon, Algoma, Ontario, Canada (where they were both living).

 - Name: George Edward Frank SPEERS